AdobeDocs/dep/src/pages/courses/index.md

 #### Experience Platform Essentials

-Gain a deeper understanding of how the Experience Platform is architected and built to create customer profiles, centralize segmentation and ensure proper use of data is enforced at time of activation.
+Go deep into the inner workings of the Adobe Experience Platform from an architectural lens to better understand how it is built so that you can appropriately design, build and leverage all the capabilities it offers to deliver next-gen marketing experiences.

 * [Coming Soon!](index.md)